 I wasn’t the only one falling in love with my food.
 Anthony was right there with me slurping like a pro and we both finished like champs!

-I hadn’t been back to Tokyo in 13 years so I was thrilled to be there, even for 24 hours!
+I hadn’t been to Tokyo in over a decade so I was thrilled to be there, even for 24 hours!
 We’re already planning another trip to see my old apartment, check out Mount Fuji and, obviously, eat ramen!
+If you visit, try to grab some sushi at this Michelin star sushi restaurant in the Tsukiji Fish Market.

 Have you been to Tokyo’s Tsukiji Fish Market?
 Have you eaten at Chuka Soba Inoue?
 Tell me about your experience in the comments!
 [Note: This post was originally posted Feb 2016 but it was updated Oct 2017]